pay-now/paynow-prestashop/README.EN.md

 * [License](#license)

 ## Installation

+See also [the instructional video][ext8].

 1. Download the paynow.zip file from [Github repository] [ext1] and save to your computer
 2. Go to the PrestaShop administration page
 3. Go to `Modules > Module Manager`

 ![Installation step 6][ext3]

-4. Use the `Upload a module` option in the top right corner and point to the archive containing the plugin (created in step 3)
+4. Use the `Upload a module` option in the top right corner and point to the archive containing the plugin (downloaded in step 1)

 ![Installation step 7][ext4]